SentryShot/sentryshot/docs/1_Installation.md

 #### Self-Signed Example

 In this mode Caddy will sign the certificate locally.
-You do not require internet access, but you will get an "Unknown Issuer" warning when you access the site.
+You do not require internet access, but you will get a "Unknown Issuer" warning when you access the site.

+You can change `443` to another port if you're using it already.

 ```
 # Caddyfile

+{
+	https_port 443
+}

 :443 {
 	tls internal {
 		on_demand
 	}

 	redir / /live
-	route / {
+	route /* {
-		reverse_proxy localhost:2020
+		reverse_proxy 127.0.0.1:2020
-		#reverse_proxy nvr:2020 # Docker
 	}

 	encode gzip

 	header / {
 		# Default security headers.
 		# Enable HTTP Strict Transport Security (HSTS) to force clients to always
 		# connect via HTTPS (do not use if only testing)